-On behalf of the Ohio House Democratic Caucus and the millions of Ohioans we represent, we write to you because we believe House Bill 96, the biennial state operating budget, warrants consideration of a full veto.
-If not, we urge you to line-item veto several harmful provisions added to this budget.
+On behalf of the of Ohioans I represent in House District 7, I write to you because I believe House Bill 96, the biennial state operating budget, warrants consideration of a full veto.
+If not, I urge you to line-item veto several harmful provisions added to this budget.
 The architects of the budget choose to prioritize countless provisions that do not represent the values and best interest of Ohio's working families, senior citizens, and children.
 Despite the constant cry of constituents, this budget chooses gimmicks instead of targeted, need-based, state-funded property tax relief.
 Instead of funding our public schools or helping parents afford childcare or healthcare or pay for groceries, diapers, rent, and any other costs, this budget prioritizes tax cuts for the wealthiest few and Medicaid cuts for babies and the elderly.

 During your State of the State address in March, you said every day your office works to, "help ensure that every Ohioan has the tools to live up to their full potential and the opportunity to live their version of the American dream."
-That's a dream that we too share, but that cannot be accomplished by some of the provisions that have made their way into this budget.
+That's a dream that I too share, but that cannot be accomplished by some of the provisions that have made their way into this budget.

 Our state has the resources to improve the lives of citizens and to allow each individual Ohioan to achieve their fullest potential.
-If we really want to make Ohio the best place to live, work, and raise a family, as you said during your State of the State address, we have to make sure that the policies passed and implemented by the State of Ohio allow for that to happen.
+If we really want to make Ohio the best place to live, work, and raise a family, as you said during your State of the State address, we must make sure that the policies passed and implemented by the State of Ohio allow for that to happen.

-Therefore, we ask that you line-item veto the following provisions:
+Therefore, I ask that you line-item veto the following provisions: